 For deposits, custodial credit risk is the risk that in the event of a failure of a depository financial institution, the reporting entity may not recover its deposits.
 In accordance with the Virginia Security for Public Deposits Act (the Act), all of the County's deposits are covered by federal depository insurance or collateralized in accordance with the Act, which provides for the pooling of collateral pledged by financial institutions with the Treasurer of Virginia to secure public deposits as a class.
-No specific collateral can be identified as security for one public depositor and public depositors are prohibited from holding collateral pool becomes available to satisfy the claims of governmental entities.
+No specific collateral can be identified as security for one public depositor and public depositors are prohibited from holding collateral in their name as security for deposits.
+If any member financial institution fails, the entire collateral pool becomes available to satisfy the claims of governmental entities.
 If the value of the pool's collateral is inadequate to cover a loss, additional amounts are assessed on a pro rata basis to the members of the pool.
 The State Treasury Board is responsible for monitoring compliance with the collateralization and reporting requirements of the Act and for notifying local governments of compliance by participating financial institutions.
 A multiple financial institution collateral pool that provides for additional assessments is similar to depository insurance.
 Therefore, funds deposited in accordance with the requirements of the Act are considered to be fully insured.